deivid-rodriguez/byebug/README.md

 ## Semantic Versioning

-Byebug attempts to follow [semantic versioning](https://semver.org) as well as bump major version only when backwards incompatible changes are released.
+Byebug attempts to follow [semantic versioning](https://semver.org) and bump major version only when backwards incompatible changes are released.
 Backwards compatibility is targeted to [pry-byebug] and any other plugins relying on `byebug`.